 In all provinces where a freedom festival was due to be held, a freedom bonfire was lit instead last night at midnight.
 People are encouraged to light a candle at home and pass it on to friends and relatives virtually.
-There will also be online parties in several cities and virtual concerts as well.
-There are also some cool initiatives going on, such as chefs sharing a recipe for Freedom Soup and the Amsterdam Resistance Museum is asking people to send in photos of what they are wearing today.
+There will be some events that you can watch via a live stream.

-Liberation day in the Netherlands is the day after National Remembrance Day, which is held on the 4th May every year.
+Liberation Day in the Netherlands is celebrated the day after the National Remembrance Day, which is held on May 4 every year.
 This way, the Netherlands has two days of both remembering and celebration.
-In the last couple of years ‘bevrijdingsdag’ has also really been about celebrating freedom in general.
-Many people, especially the younger generation such as me, don’t know what it’s like not to live in a free society.
-Therefore, Liberation Day is the day to remember that we were not always free, and that we should celebrate how wonderful it is to live in that kind of society.
-We must not take it for granted.
+While originally celebrated to commemorate the end of WWII, in the last couple of years, Bevrijdigingsdag has also really been about celebrating freedom in general.

-Liberation day in the Netherlands is only a public holiday every 5 years (the next being in 2020).
-This year everything will run normally, but on 2020 many businesses will close and public transport will either not run, or stick to a different timetable.
-There is always some debate if the 5th of May should be a public holiday each and every year.
+Liberation Day in the Netherlands is only a public holiday every 5 years (the next being in 2025).
+In that year, many businesses will close and public transport will either not run, or stick to a different timetable.
+However, there’s always some debate whether May 5 should be a public holiday each and every year.

 Festivals and Events on Liberation Day in the Netherlands

-As Liberation Day in the Netherlands is a day that marks the freedom in the Netherlands, it is widely celebrated.
-This is especially true when it is a public holiday, as most people are not at work so can celebrate it to the fullest.
+As Liberation Day in the Netherlands is a day that marks freedom in the Netherlands, it is widely celebrated.
+This is especially true when it is a public holiday, as most people get a day off work to enjoy the celebrations to the fullest.

-The events are usually opened by the Prime Minister, where he attends a different province every year (Flevoland this year).
-A team of around 5000 runners then carry a flame to 200 municipalities all throughout the Netherlands.
-The events then begin – with free festivals happening in over 14 cities in the country.
+Liberation Day events are usually opened by the Prime Minister, who starts the festivities from a different province every year.
+A team of around 5000 runners carries a flame to 200 municipalities all throughout the Netherlands, which marks the official beginning of all events, with free festivals happening in over 14 cities in the country.

 - The Bevrijdingsfestival in Wageningen